FlorianFrank/Verilog-UART-Custom-IP/README.md

 ### Custom UART module

 This repository contains a raw UART module implemented in Verilog.
+**Currently only sending from the FPGA is supported.
+The implementation of the rx direction will follow soon**

 ## 1. Interface
 It provides the following input and output connections: